 Q5.
 What is the best way to decorate the wandering Jew indoors?

 Answer: For me, wandering Jew works best in hanging baskets or planters.
-Since the plants are slightly harmful for pets, I preferred to keep mine hanging so the dog doesn’t accidentally nibble on it.
+Since the plants are slightly harmful for pets, I preferred to keep mine hanging so the dog doesn’t accidently nibble on it.

 Nevertheless, the plant is one of the easiest to care for.
 Especially if you are just beginning to grow a green thumb, I highly recommend starting with the wandering Jew plant due to its hardiness.